 One of the highlights in Iquitos is the Iglesia Matriz.
 This Catholic Church is located at the palm-lined Plaza de Armas and its height exceed all other buildings in the city.
 The architect of the Eiffel Tower, Gustave Eiffel, also designed the iron house that is found on the edge of the same square.
 This “Casa de Hierro” is made entirely of metal.

 Many nature lovers use the city of Iquitos as a starting point for their rainforest -adventure.
 The Pacaya-Samiria National Reserve is the largest protected area in Peru and the fourth -largest nature reserve in South America.
 If you have some extra time on your hands, you should enjoy the impressive habitat of the Amazon Rainforest.
-Many agencies offer various day trips into the jungle: these include boat -trips, piranha fishing and, hikes through the brush observing exotic animals and plants.
-These tours normally come in a package that includes a stay in a jungle lodge with traditional bungalows.
+From Iquitos, it is possible to do day trips into the jungle: these include boat -trips, piranha fishing and, hikes through the brush observing exotic animals and plants.
+These Iquito tours normally come in a package that includes a stay in a jungle lodge with traditional bungalows.